 On July 23, 2015, we entered into a property sale agreement (the Property Sale Agreement) to sell our real property located in Toronto, Ontario, which includes the site of our corporate headquarters and our Toronto manufacturing operations, to a special purpose entity (the Property Purchaser) to be formed by a consortium of three real estate developers.
-Subject to completion of the transaction, the purchase price is approximately \$137 million Canadian dollars (approximately \$105 million at period-end exchange rates), exclusive of applicable taxes and subject to certain adjustments.
-Upon execution of the Property Sale Agreement, the Property Purchaser paid us a cash deposit of \$15 million Canadian dollars (\$11.2 million at the then-prevailing exchange rate), which is nonrefundable except in limited circumstances.
-Upon closing, which is subject to various conditions, including municipal approvals, and is currently anticipated to occur in 2018, the Property Purchaser is to pay us an additional \$53.5 million Canadian dollars in cash (approximately \$41 million at period-end exchange rates).
-The balance of the purchase price is to be satisfied upon closing by an interest-free, first-ranking mortgage in the amount of \$68.5 million Canadian dollars (approximately \$53 million at period-end exchange rates) to be registered on title to the property and having a term of two years from the closing date.
-There can be no assurance that this transaction will be completed within the expected time period, or at all.
+Subject to completion of the transaction, the purchase price is approximately \$137 million Canadian dollars (approximately \$110 million at period-end exchange rates), exclusive of applicable taxes and subject to certain adjustments.
+Upon execution of the Property Sale Agreement, the Property Purchaser paid us a cash deposit of \$15 million Canadian dollars (\$11.2 million at the then-prevailing exchange rate), which is non-refundable except in limited circumstances.
+Upon closing, which is subject to various conditions, including municipal approvals, the Property Purchaser is to pay us an additional \$53.5 million Canadian dollars in cash (approximately \$43 million at period-end exchange rates).
+The balance of the purchase price is to be satisfied upon closing by an interest-free, first-ranking mortgage in the amount of \$68.5 million Canadian dollars (approximately \$55 million at period-end exchange rates) to be registered on title to the property and having a term of two years from the closing date.
+In April 2017, we received notice from the Property Purchaser that the municipal zoning approval process required to complete the transaction will take longer than originally anticipated.
+As a result, the purchaser has exercised its option under the Property Sale Agreement to extend the approvals period by one year.
+Assuming the timely satisfaction of various conditions, we currently expect the transaction to close during 2018, extended from our original estimate of the second half of 2017.
+However, there can be no assurance that this transaction will be completed during 2018, or at all.
 As part of the transaction, we have agreed, upon closing, to enter into an interim lease for our existing corporate head office and manufacturing premises on a portion of the real estate for an initial two-year term on a rent-free basis (subject to certain payments including taxes and utilities), which is to be followed by a longer-term lease for our new corporate headquarters, on commercially reasonable arm's-length terms.
-Should the transaction close, we expect to be able to find a replacement site on commercially acceptable terms for our Toronto manufacturing operations, but there can be no assurance that this will be the case.
-Should the transaction close, we expect to incur significant transition costs to transfer the manufacturing operations to an alternate location and to prepare and customize the new site to meet our manufacturing needs.
+Whether or not this transaction is consummated, however, we intend to move our existing Toronto manufacturing operations to another location in the Greater Toronto area, and in connection therewith, entered into a long-term lease with occupancy to commence in 2018, with the moving date to be determined.
+We will incur significant transition costs (including capital expenditures), commencing in the near term, to transfer such operations to this new location, and as we prepare and customize the new site to meet our manufacturing needs.
 The costs, timing, and execution of this relocation could have a material adverse impact on our business, our operating results and our financial position.